 Is using the power the same for everyone?

 I’m hoping the answer is no because that could make for a really boring story if everyone uses the power the same way.
 Figuring this out will take some time.
 It will develop as you’re writing your story.
 If you’re like me, you don’t outline, you make it up as you go along.
 At some point, you’ll need to list out all your characters and their powers.
-I’d share mine with you, but it’ll gave away the second book in the trilogy 😉
+I’d share mine with you, but it’ll give away the second book in the trilogy 😉

 How are these differences determined?

 For the Sciell, the way they mold their power can be hereditary, but not always.
 It’s not exact.
-If the use of the power is unique, then the parents passes it on to the child.
+If the use of the power is unique, then the parents pass it on to the child.
 More often, their bodies determine how they use their power, which means the way two characters mold the power to do something will be different.